 Fall has officially arrived and it’s time to pack away all of those Spring and Summer clothes.
 Many of you may have never thought of doing this in the past and that is true for me too.
 However, for anyone with growing children, like myself, there are growth spurts which can cause newly purchased clothes to over-crowd their dressers and closets.

-Next, you need to wash or dry-clean all of the clothes you’re putting in storage.
-Doing so will get rid of larvae, as well as any hair, skin or stain residues that would nourish future deposits.
+The first thing you should do is wash or dry-clean all of the clothes you’re putting in storage.
+Doing so will get rid of dirt, as well as any hair, skin or stain residues that may set upon sitting.

 The best option is to look into cedar chests.
 They’re infused with a scented oil that occurs naturally in the wood.
 This oil prevents the growth of fungus and repels insects.

 One final thing to remember is not use moth balls if possible.
 The chemicals in moth balls can be too harsh for certain fabrics and they tend to leave unpleasant odors on clothes, so consider including cedar chips or a few lavender and rosemary sachets in your containers instead.
 If possible, replace them every three months.

 Best of luck in creating some more space in your house and properly storing your items for the season.
 As always.
 SimplyClean Laundry is available to wash and fold those clothes when you’re ready to take them out of storage.